-Conjunction: what a funny-sounding word it is, yet in the field of astronomy this phenomenon can give us some wondrous night-sky sights, ranging from naked-eye views, through to binoculars and even telescopic viewing.
-There are some amazing conjunctions coming up in the latter half of 2020, so read on to find out how to view them.
+Conjunction: what a funny-sounding word it is, yet in the field of astronomy this phenomenon can give us some wondrous night-sky sights, ranging from naked-eye views through to binoculars and even telescopic viewing.

 Generally speaking a ‘conjunction’ is the name given to two or more celestial objects close together in the night sky.